cocos/cocos-docs/en/components/label-shadow.md

 # LabelShadow Component Reference

 The LabelShadow component can add shadow effects to the Label component, but only for system fonts or TTF fonts.
+And does not take effect when the `Cache Mode` of Label component is set to `CHAR`.

 ![label-shadow](label/label-shadow.png)